sawyerWeld/GameTheoryNotes/Week_10/notes.md

 ## Revelation Principle Examples

 This example uses the same scenario from the mechanism design example.
 The indirect mechanism was the plurality vote mechanism.
-Instead of giving their type, they chose a candidate, so that was an indirect mechanism.
+Instead of agents giving their type, they chose a candidate, so that was an indirect mechanism.
 The revelation principle tells us that for any equilibrium of that mechanism there exists an equivalent direct truthful mechanism with the same equilibrium.

+Direct mechanism - voter states their type {tilde,hat,bar}.
+To match the equilibria in the indirect mechanism where everyone voted for the same candidate, we can make a mechanism where all types are mapped to votes for a or all votes for b or all votes for c.
+To match the equilibrium in indirect mechanism where everyone voted a or b, we can translate all tilde and bar to votes for a and all hats to votes for b.